Crank Brothers Candy 7 Review

 Our Analysis and Test Results

-The Crank Brothers Candy pedals are their mid-size, mini platform pedals, offered in five different models.
+The Crank Brothers Candy pedals are their mid-size, small platform pedals, offered in five different models.
 The Candy 7 that we put through the wringer is the lowest priced model you can get featuring their new traction pads.
 Crank Brothers describes them as lightweight yet durable and dependable.
-Most performance oriented mountain bike products strive to strike this balance, and the Candy 7 succeeds.
+Most performance-oriented mountain bike products strive to strike this balance, and the Candy 7 succeeds.
 Let's look at the rest of the story.

 Ease of Entry

 The mini platform of the Candy makes them much easier to access than standard Egg Beater.
-Although the mechanism features four sided engagement, the mini platform makes it essentially a two sided pedal.
+Although the mechanism features four-sided engagement, the mini platform makes it essentially a two-sided pedal.
 Similar to our thoughts on the Crank Brothers Mallet E, the engagement mechanism isn't always in the proper orientation inside the pedal which can complicate entry.
 The feeling of engagement is typical of Crank Brothers and not incredibly consistent, sometimes you hear a snap while other times, it's a vague click.
 You get used to it after spending some time on them and doesn't tend to be an issue for most of our testers, just our observation.
-The Shimano XT M8020 by contrast, give a decisive engagement sound, a reaffirming audible 'click'.
+The Shimano XT M8120 by contrast, give a decisive engagement sound, a reaffirming audible 'click'.